centrifugal/documentation/clients/javascript.md

 something with real-time features without any application backend at all.
 Just javascript code and Centrifugo.

+**So to emphasize: using client publish is not an idiomatic Centrifugo usage.
+It's not for production applications but in some cases (demos, personal usage, Centrifugo as backend microservice) can be justified and convenient.
+In most real-life apps you need to send new data to your application backend first (using the convenient way, for example AJAX request in web app) and then publish data to Centrifugo over Centrifugo API.**

 To do this you can use `publish` method.
 Note that just like presence and history publish must be allowed in Centrifugo configuration for all channels or for channel namespace.
 When using `publish` data will go through Centrifugo to all clients in channel.
 Your application